Samjamhas10/se_project_coffeeshop/README.md

-# Specialty Coffee In The Triple Peaks Coffee Shop
+# Triple Peaks Coffee Shop Landing Page

 This is the second project of the Software Engineering program at TripleTen.
 It was developed using HTML and CSS, based on the design brief.